-The school requests SEND information in the Confidential Reference form completed by the previous education setting, as well as from parents in the registration form and the medical form in the New Pupils' Information Pack and the Parents' Contract.
-The pupil's previous school must also complete the ISEB SEND Report form requesting access arrangements, and should outline the nature of any support received, the pupil's usual way of working and any anticipated needs for support upon transition.
+The school requests SEND information in the Confidential Reference form completed by the previous education setting, as well as from parents in the registration form and the joining forms in the New Pupils' Information Pack and the Parents' Contract.
+The pupil's previous school must also request access arrangements where applicable (using the ISEB SEND Report or its equivalent), and should outline the nature of any support received, the pupil's usual way of working and any anticipated needs for support upon transition.

-In the case of those pupils arriving with a history of learning needs and provision, the Head of Learning Support will review the pupil's needs and their name will be added to the school's SEND Register.
+In the case of those pupils arriving with a history of learning needs and provision, the Head of Learning Support will review the pupil's needs and their name will be added to the school's SEND register.
 Where appropriate, bespoke strategies for teaching and learning will be detailed on the pupil's entry on the SEND register to support differentiation in the classroom.
 Depending on the pupil's particular needs and requirements, further support may also be put in place.